 A number of costs are incorporated into your gas and electricity bills, which can make them appear complicated.
 This includes the cost of wholesale energy and charges imposed for the Transmission Use of System and Distribution Use of System.
 Metering costs and VAT (usually charged at 20 per cent) are also charged, and supplier margins are added too.
 This refers to the amount that your supplier charges you to cover their costs and make a profit.
-Your bill is also likely to include a Climate Change Levy charge, which is designed to encourage companies to improve energy efficiency and lower their carbon emissions.
+Your energy bill is also likely to include a Climate Change Levy charge, which is designed to encourage companies to improve energy efficiency and lower their carbon emissions.
 However, depending on how much renewable energy you use, you may be exempt from this.

-One of the main figures on your bill that you should pay close attention to is your usage charge in kilowatt hours (kWh).
+One of the main figures on your business energy bill that you should pay close attention to is your usage charge in kilowatt hours (kWh).
 This is simply the sum you are required to pay for the amount of gas or electricity you have used in the billing period.
 As mentioned previously, this varies significantly between different types of companies.

-Average business electricity usage
+Average business electricity bill

 • Large businesses. – At the top end of the scale, large businesses are consuming an average of 90,000 kWh of electricity every 12 months.
 As with gas, while these companies tend to get the most competitive rates due to their size, they can end up paying significantly more overall for their electricity due to the scale of their usage.

 However, as long as you can pick out the key information that is important to your organisation, you should be able to get a clear understanding of what you are being charged for.

-- Account number – the unique number given to your account by your supplier
+• Account number – The unique number given to your account by your supplier.

-- VAT number – the VAT number registered to your company
+• VAT number – The VAT number registered to your company.

-- Billing period – the time period that you are being charged for in the bill
+• Billing period – The time period that you are being charged for in the bill.

-- Contract details – a summary of the agreement you have in place with your supplier
+• Contract details – A summary of the agreement you have in place with your supplier.

-• Type of charge – a specification of whether your bill is based on estimated or accurate usage figures
+• Type of charge – A specification of whether your bill is based on estimated or accurate usage figures.

-- MPAN/MPRN – the number used by your supplier to identify the energy meter installed at your property
+• MPAN/MPRN – The number used by your supplier to identify the energy meter installed at your property.

-In addition to this information, your bill will set out the charges you have incurred.
+In addition to this information, your energy bill will set out the charges you have incurred.
 These include:

-- Billing period charges – the sum you’re being charged during the billing period
+• Billing period charges – The sum you’re being charged during the billing period.

-- VAT charges – the sum you owe (if anything) for this tax
+• VAT charges – The sum you owe (if anything) for this tax.

-- Outstanding charges – the money you owe (if anything) from previous bills
+• Outstanding charges – The money you owe (if anything) from previous bills.

-• Total amount due – the sum of the costs listed above, this is the entire amount you owe
+• Total amount due – The sum of the costs listed above; this is the entire amount you owe.

-- Cost breakdown – your bill will also include a breakdown of the charges you have incurred so that you have a detailed understanding of where your money is going
+• Cost breakdown – Your bill will also include a breakdown of the charges you have incurred so that you have a detailed understanding of where your money is going.

-Another option is direct debit.
-This is an automatic payment that goes from your account to your supplier.
+Another option is direct debit; this is an automatic payment that goes from your account to your supplier.
 Direct debit is a popular method thanks to its simplicity, and the fact that some suppliers offer discounts to customers who pay in this way.
-However, because bills differ depending on usage, it’s up to you to ensure that you pay the correct amount.
+However, because energy bills differ depending on usage, it’s up to you to ensure that you pay the correct amount.

 Another option is to pay through the Post Office.
 Some energy bills are provided with a bank giro slip that you can simply fill in and take to your local Post Office branch.
-Or perhaps you would prefer the option of paying by cheque.
+Or perhaps you would prefer the option of paying by cheque?
 However, if you choose this approach, bear in mind that because it can take a number of days for the post to arrive and the cheque to clear, there is a risk that you will incur late fees if your payment is not processed in time.